remi-san/remi-san.github.io/_drafts/CQRS-asynchronous-error-management.md

         $this->domainAggregateRepository->save($domainAggregate); // will save the aggregate and dispatch the events (no more funny stuff here)
     } catch (Exception $e) {
-        ... // log (must be able to fix bug if it happens) }
+        ... // log (must be able to fix bug if it happens)
+        $throw $e; // or don't, it's up to you
     }
+}
 {% endhighlight %}

 And that's it!
 Everything should work just fine now.
-You've got your *error (which isn't one)* case handled and you can warn your user.
+You've got your *error (which isn't one)* case handled, no invariants can be broken, and you can warn your user.
 Hooray!
 Design problem solved.

 And remember boys and girls, if it walks like a duck, swims like a duck and quacks like a duck, not only you're right to call it a duck, but stop trying to call it something else and stop being stubborn like me.